mincrmatt12/pycommunicate/docs/tutorial/sprinkling.rst

    loading_message = self.html_wrapper.element_by_selector("#loadingBar")
    loading_message.delete()

 The first line does similar things to the example above, so lets explain the second line.
-It calls `loading_message`'s :py:meth:delete method, which deletes the element.
+It calls `loading_message`'s :py:meth:`delete` method, which deletes the element.
 This effectively clears the "Loading..." message from the page.